RAF Search and Rescue Force: No. 284 Squadron RAF

-2015
+2015 status

-The SAR Force headquarters was situated at RAF Valley on Anglesey.
-In addition to the Force HQ proper, the HQ building housed the HQs of the RAFs two operational SAR squadrons in the UK (22 and 202), as well as the RAF Sea King Simulator.
+The RAF SAR Force headquarters was situated at RAF Valley on Anglesey.
+In addition to the Force HQ proper, the HQ building housed the HQs of the RAFs two operational SAR squadrons in the UK (22 and 202), as well as the RAF Sea King simulator.
 SAR Force HQ controlled the SAR Force's three helicopter squadrons and one independent flight.
 These were: